Liberty Hall (Kenansville, North Carolina): Background

-Nineteenth century
+19th century

-In the late 18th century, Thomas S Kenan built the present Liberty Hall in Kenansville.
+In the late 18th century, Thomas S. Kenan built the present Liberty Hall in Kenansville.
 In 1833 he and his wife, Mary Rand of Raleigh and their two youngest children moved to Selma, Alabama where he died in 1860.
 Owen Rand Kenan; Thomas and Mary Rand's oldest son stayed behind and have his own plantation and family.
 Owen Rand married Sarah Rebecca Graham and made Liberty Hall their home.
 They did make a few structural changes including adding two porches and attaching the Kitchen to the house.
 Owen Rand and Sarah had four children, Thomas S Kenan, James Graham Kenan, William Rand Kenan, and Annie D. Kenan.
 All the children were well educated and enjoyed playing music.
 There were constant visitors and guests at Liberty Hall, and the motto that became associated with the house once hung as a needle point in the hallway "he who enters these open gates never comes too early or leaves too late".

 According to Thomas Kenan of Chapel Hill, an eighth-generation descendant of the original settler, income from the Liberty Hall plantation was primarily from sales of timber, pinch tar, and turpentine.
 20 to 50 enslaved laborers worked on the plantation.